Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Introduction

 \textbf{\textit{Challenge \#1: Open-vocabulary and heterogeneous GUI element categories}}.
 LMM or DL approaches perform well on detecting a finite pre-defined set of IGE categories that frequently appear in their training sets and adhere to standard visual appearance patterns (e.g., buttons, sliders, and checkboxes) as well as unified interaction mechanisms (e.g., tapping and long-tapping).
-However, VR apps with diverse scenarios contain infinite open-vocabulary categories of IGEs that own different visual appearances and interaction mechanisms (heterogeneity), as shown in Figure~\ref{fig:diversified-object-raw}.
-In the stereoscopic 3D VR scene, from time to time, IGEs occlude each other or are observed from non-front perspectives (e.g., Figure~\ref{fig:motivating-storm}), making the visual appearances of even the same IGE overly diverse and heterogeneous.\shuqing{Example figure.} Hence, it is hard for LMM or DL approaches to identify such open-vocabulary and heterogeneous VR GUI element categories.
+However, XR apps with diverse scenarios contain infinite open-vocabulary categories of IGEs that own different visual appearances and interaction mechanisms (heterogeneity), as shown in Figure~\ref{fig:diversified-object-raw}.
+In the stereoscopic 3D XR scene, IGEs sometimes occlude each other or are observed from non-front perspectives (e.g., Figure~\ref{fig:motivating-storm}), making the visual appearances of even the same IGE overly diverse and heterogeneous.\shuqing{Example figure.} Hence, it is hard for LMM or DL approaches to identify such open-vocabulary and heterogeneous XR GUI element categories.

-\textit{\textbf{Challenge \#2: Context-sensitive interactability.}} The interactability of GUI elements in VR apps is highly dependent on the semantic context of the VR app content and scenarios.
+\textit{\textbf{Challenge \#2: Context-sensitive interactability.}} The interactability of GUI elements in XR apps is highly dependent on the semantic context of the XR app content and scenarios.
 As shown in Figure~\ref{fig:interactibility-tree-planting-game} and~\ref{fig:interactibility-fishing-game}, respectively, an object like a tree might be interactable in one app (e.g., a tree-planting game where it needs to be picked up and planted) but non-interactable in another (e.g., as a mere background element in a fishing game).
 The IGE categories that LMM or DL approaches perform well when GUI elements with similar appearances behave mostly the same in distinct contexts, like buttons and checkboxes.
-We call them context-independent GUI elements.
-However, the interactability of GUI elements in VR apps is highly dependent on the app-specific and scenario-specific context, which means they cannot be uniformly determined by appearances but require context-sensitive reasoning instead.
+However, the interactability of GUI elements in XR apps is highly dependent on the app-specific and scenario-specific context, which means they cannot be uniformly determined by appearances but require context-sensitive reasoning instead.